 Many businesses cobbled together a strategy the best they could, often following a “do-it-yourself” approach and “fix it as it comes” philosophy to handle the cyber attacks that followed.
-Without a proactive and effective cybersecurity plan in place however, for every hole plugged a new vulnerability may pop up.
-It’s not that cybercrimminals invented a plethora of new schemes, they just exploited the Covid theme and took advantage of the increased number of open systems, resulting from the work from home transition, with systems no longer being protected behind the corporate firewall.
-Although the urgency created by Covid-19 has peaked, business philosophies about working from home look to have forever changed, with more employees than ever before being remote and untethered from corporate safeguards, thus necessitating strong and proper controls be in place.
+Without realizing the importance of cybersecurity and implementing an effective plan however, for every hole plugged a new vulnerability may pop up.
+It’s not that cyber criminals invented a plethora of new schemes, they just exploited the Covid theme and took advantage of the increased number of open systems, resulting from the work from home transition, with systems no longer being protected behind the corporate firewall.
+Although the urgency created by Covid-19 has peaked, business philosophies about working from home look to have forever changed.
+There are now more employees than ever before being remote and untethered from corporate safeguards, thus necessitating strong and proper controls be in place.

 Fortunately, NTS customers already had a sound security strategy to prevent cybersecurity costs caused by cyber crime.
 Their strategies centered around NTS managed services, endpoint protection, and a complete suite of cybersecurity tools.
 Although the number of attacks increased, the correct measures were in place to thwart those threats and render them harmless.
 Preventing something bad from happening before it happens is a far better strategy than repairing the damage after it occurs.
 It’s also less expensive!